João Rodrigues Tçuzu

 João Rodrigues (1561 or 1562 – 1633 or 1634), distinguished as Tçuzu and also known by other names in China and Korea, was a Portuguese sailor, warrior, and Jesuit interpreter, missionary, priest, and scholar in Japan and China.

 He is now best known for his linguistic works on the Japanese language, including The Art of the Japanese Language.
-He was also long erroneously supposed to have been the main compiler of the first Japanese–Portuguese dictionary, published in 1603.
+He collaborated with the Society of Jesus in Japan to compile the work, and he is widely regarded as the principal compiler of the Nippo Jisho, the first Japanese–Portuguese dictionary, published in 1603.

 Name

 João Rodrigues's epithet "Tçuzu" was an early Portuguese transcription of his Japanese descriptor Tsūji (通事, "the Interpreter").
 It distinguished him from a contemporary João Rodrigues in the Jesuits' China mission.
 João's surname sometimes appears in its Spanish form Rodriguez, the form he himself used in his Portuguese works; his epithet is sometimes mistakenly written as Tçuzzu.

 In Japan and China, Rodrigues used the Chinese name Lu Ruohan (陸若漢), abbreviating his family name to a single character Lu in the Chinese style and transcribing his given name's Latin form Iohannes to Ruohan.
 In modern Korean sources, Rodrigues's name is written with the pronunciation Yuk Yakhan (육약한), although at the time his Chinese surname would have been pronounced Ryuk (륙).
 In 19th- and early 20th-century sources, his name appears as "Jean Niouk", a blend of the French form of his given name and Dallet's French transcription of the Korean pronunciation of the Chinese form of his surname.